christran85-cyber/enterprise-security-operations-lab/README.md

 HTTP/1.1 200 OK
 ```

-This confirmed that the required web service remained operational.
+This demonstrated that the security hardening did not disrupt the required web service.

-A security improvement that unnecessarily breaks required business functionality may introduce a different operational risk.

-Effective remediation should therefore reduce security exposure while preserving required availability.
+Effective remediation should reduce risk while maintaining required functionality.

 ---

 ### Version Detection Requires Context

-Service-version detection can help identify software that may be associated with known vulnerabilities.
+Service-version detection can help identify software associated with potential vulnerabilities.

 However: